Travelling to and from Christchurch Airport

-Taking a bus to and from the airport is one of the most cost effective transport options.
-There are three options to choose from, two of which service the city centre.
+Taking a bus to and from the airport is one of the most cost-effective transport options.
+There are four options to choose from, three of which service the city centre.
 Both of the airport to city services are pretty direct, so you can take whichever comes along first.

 Route 29 Airport to City: You can reach the city within 30 minutes onboard this service.
 This route takes you all the way down Memorial Avenue and through Fendalton, skirting the beautiful North Hagley Park before reaching the city.
-Buses run every 15 minutes most of the day, so you don’t need to hurry collecting your bags nor rushing to the bus stop.
+Buses run every 30 minutes most of the day.

 View Route 29 timetable.

 Route 3 Airport to Sumner via City: This service will have you arriving in the city in 30 minutes.
 Travel past the university and Westfield Riccarton, then through iconic Hagley Park before reaching the Bus Interchange.
 If you are catching Route 3 to the airport, make sure your bus has “Airport” on its destination board.
 Only every third Route 3 bus enters the airport.
 The Airport Route 3 buses go every 30 minutes most of the day.

 View Route 3 timetable.